 Ha!
 A poop expert.
 That I am not, although I know far more than I probably would like to about all things poop.
 I don’t mind researching bowel function and the elimination process so naturally, I was game to tackle the not-so-complex question of…

-Can Heart Palpitations Trigger Bowel Movements?
+Heart Palpitations Before Bowel Movement

 I will keep things UBER simple.
 Poop doesn’t rely on gravity alone to make its way out the exit.
 It needs a little push in the general direction.
 You know, sort of like giving your car a little gas on an uphill climb.
 Poop needs that kick start.
 And so, the heart steps in.
 Your heart rate will increase a bit because your blood pressure must rise to stimulate the bowel movement.
 For those individuals who are super sensitive to changes in their heart rate, it may feel like a heart palpitation occurred.
 So yes, something akin to heart palpitations before bowel movement is a thing.

 Now a true palpitation is more like a flutter or a skipped beat.
 It isn’t really an increase in the heart rate.
 So technically, it is not a heart palpitation that triggers a bowel movement but just an increase in the heart rate.
 If you are having a true heart palpitation before a bowel movement it is possible that other things are going on.

 Having suffered from ulcerative colitis, I know that I personally experienced heart palpitations as part of my flare.
 People who suffer from IBS and Chron’s also report heart palpitations as part of their symptom list.
 I personally feel this is because bowel dysfunction sort of enhances one’s awareness of their physical processes.
 So people tend to be more aware of that is happening in their body.
 I also think that any sort of IBS-like disease is accompanied by other health issues which could play a role in the heart palpitations.
-But don’t take my word for it.
-This study backs up my hypothesis.

 Now let’s get a little out there.
 I lurk (in a good way) on all kinds of health forums!
 One little nugget of insight I see popping up over and over again related to heart palpitations are the release of parasites from the intestinal wall.
 When they are released, they come out in your poop.
 Fascinating.
 So of course, I had to dig deeper.